Jealousy in Open Relationships: The Alarm Bell, Not the Arsonist

 1) Your Attachment System Hits the Panic Button

-In an open relationship, the attachment system can interpret new partners as:
+In an open relationship, that same system can interpret a new partner as a threat cue, such as:

 When security is high, openness can feel expansive.
 When security is low, openness can feel like emotional musical chairs.